whitneyburton/portfolios/students/1606-back/sonia-gupta/20170113-sonia-gupta-m4.md

 ***Feedback from Jasmin Hudacsek:***

 ###### Is the topic clear to you from the first few sentences?
 Does the writer clearly describe the topic?
-The topic recounts a personal programming expereience Sonia had with CORS and Heroku on a brownfield application.
+The topic recounts a personal programming experience Sonia had with CORS and Heroku on a brownfield application.
 I feel that she stayed on topic throughout her post.

 ###### Does the title fit the post?
 Yes.